Seaward Primetest Pro Review

 Conclusion

 Ultimately, this unit is probably most suited to someone who needs to test, tag and record data for a few hundred items at a time.
 But considering all the different variables and optional extras you’ll have access to with this tester, it can really be customised to suit anyone - from the tradie testing items on site or an established test and tag business owner.
+All add-on accessories integrate seamlessly with this tester, ensuring a streamlined workflow.

-We think it's an excellent, easy-to-use, middle of the range package.
+Overall, we think it's an excellent, easy-to-use, middle of the range package.

 View the Primetest Pro